 It is a Mac app that uses the nearby pixels to replace unwanted content in an image with what appears to be the original background.
 You can use it to remove strangers or objects from your photos without cropping the photo.

 Instead of cropping, you “erase” them, replacing their visual data with material from other parts of the photo.
-Snapheal is made by a company called Macphun and comes as part of the Macphun Creative Kit package, which includes a few other useful utilities.
+Snapheal is made by a company called Skylum and comes as part of the Creative Kit package, which includes a few other useful utilities.

 Is Snapheal for Windows?

 Snapheal and Snapheal CK are exclusively available on Mac.
 It appears there are no plans to release a Windows version anytime soon.
 While this is unfortunate, the “Alternatives” section below may assist you in finding something similar.